 Soy protein concentrate, textured soy protein concentrate, basil, methylcellulose, hydrolyzed soy and corn protein, caramel color, disodium guanylate, disodium inosinate, modified vegetable gum, autolyzed yeast extract, natural butter flavor, whey, guar gum, natural smoke flavor, soy lecithin, calcium chloride, ferrous gluconate, textured wheat gluten, corn oil, calcium caseinate, artificial flavors, caramel color.

-Wait… I’m sorry, I thought I was buying frozen VEGGIE patties?
+Wait… I’m sorry, I thought I was buying VEGGIE patties?

 Some store bought “vegetable” patties shouldn’t even legally be able to use the word “vegetable” (or “food” for that matter) on their packaging.
 Some patties are loaded with sodium, unrecognizable chemical ingredients, and fillers that barely constitute as food.